gethop-dev/hop-documentation/docs/source/reference/hop-cli/main.rst

 ``-k, --kms-key-alias`` (string)

-Alias of the KMS Key that will be used to encrypt the environment variables.
+Alias of the AWS KMS Key that will be used to encrypt the environment variables.

 ``-r, --region`` (string)